Davidnet/kiwiudacitytest/README.md

 // Some points are deducted if total distance is longer than optimal `distanceFactor` = minDistance / max(minDistance,totalDistance)

-// Severe penalization for driving in manual mode `manualFactor` = sqrt(max( 1, pilotDistance));
+// Severe penalization for driving in manual mode.
+`manualFactor` = sqrt(max( 1, pilotDistance));
 ```